 Developing innovative approaches for forest monitoring

 Several Small Grants Fund recipients are taking advantage of the open source nature of GFW tools and data to adapt the technology to local contexts.
 The Amazon Conservation Association (ACA) currently uses GLAD deforestation alerts in their Monitoring of the Andean Amazon Project (MAAP), and they plan to expand MAAP to additional countries.
 World Wildlife Fund-Paraguay will work closely with authorities to customize GFW’s Places to Watch as a decision-support tool for prioritizing deforestation cases in sensitive biodiversity areas.
-The Regional Community Forestry Training Center in Indonesia will develop a citizen science monitoring system based on Forest Watcher and VIIRS active fire alerts.
+The Center for People and Forests in Indonesia will develop a citizen science monitoring system based on Forest Watcher and VIIRS active fire alerts.
 And finally, in Mexico, Pronatura Península de Yucatán A.C will incorporate GLAD alerts into their Maya Forest Watch platform and use that information to train local monitors on detection and verification of deforestation and wildfires in priority areas of the reserve.